Jamlee/docker-laravel/README.md

 Finally,open the url http://laravel.dev and enjoy it!

-#The more fast way to use this
+#0x3 The more fast way to use this

 create data container: